 ANATOMY AND PATHOPHYSIOLOGY

 Shoulder dystocia is usually diagnosed after delivery of the fetal head when the fetal shoulders fail to deliver despite standard gentle traction on the fetal head.
-It results ...
+It results from impingement ...